Internet Shutdowns Blog

 July 25, 2023

 After 83 days of shutdown, the Government reinstated internet leased line and fiber-to-the-home broadband services, in response to the Manipur High Court's order.
 However, mobile data and VPN services remained suspended, still rendering the situation akin to an internet blackout.
-With 96% of users relying on mobile data in India, only 4% having access to broadband, the blockade persists for the majority, infringing upon the constitutionally-protected rights of residents for over a hundred days.
+With 96% of users relying on mobile data in India, and only 4% having broadband access, the blockade persists for the majority, infringing upon the constitutionally protected rights of residents for over a hundred days.

 August 5, 2023

-ATSUM (All Tribal Students' Union Manipur) enforces economic blockade in protest of unannounced amendments instead of a Bill that promised greater autonomy of the hill region, affecting supplies to Imphal valley.
-Five student leaders arrested for alleged conspiracy.
-Mobile internet remains suspended, prohibitory orders in place post-protests.
+ATSUM (All Tribal Students' Union Manipur) enforced an economic blockade in protest of unannounced amendments instead of a Bill that promised greater autonomy of the hill region, affecting supplies to Imphal valley.
+Five student leaders were arrested for alleged conspiracy.
+Mobile internet remains suspended, and prohibitory orders are in place post-protests.

 August 9, 2023